faastjs/faast.js/docs/12-errors.md

     }
 ```

-This was caused by a bug in the packer where it destructively modified the
-`packageJson` value.
-A secondary bug was using a `packageJson` that was the same
-used in other tests.
-The fixed code generates a unique `packageJson`
-specifically for this test, with a unique uuid as part of the name to ensure it
-never collides with another test.
-Also ensure that `packageJson` is readonly in
+This was caused by a bug in the packer where it destructively modified the `packageJson` value.
+A secondary bug was using a `packageJson` that was the same used in other tests.
+The fixed code generates a unique `packageJson` specifically for this test, with a unique uuid as part of the name to ensure it never collides with another test.
+Also ensure that `packageJson` is readonly in the packer.
-the packer.

-The fix was also wrong in using Object.create() to create a new object with the
-original `packageJson` as a prototype.
-This resulted in JSON.stringify not
-working on it... the fix was to use `Object.assign`.
+The fix was also wrong in using Object.create() to create a new object with the original `packageJson` as a prototype.
+This resulted in JSON.stringify not working on it... the fix was to use `Object.assign`.

-## Layer test interference
+## [testsuite] Layer test interference

-Tests need to be designed to be independent for execution with Ava, and this can
-be tricky in some cases.
+Tests need to be designed to be independent for execution with Ava, and this can be tricky in some cases.

 The following error occurred: